 Use Feedback to Prevent Compression Set

 A common concern when discussing compression packaging is compression set, or the product not recovering to its original dimensions due to damage to the foam’s cell structure from over-compression.
 To help solve this, we’ve done extensive research on density limitations for mattresses, which allowed us to develop our compression calculator.
 We use this calculator to determine safe compression packaging options for your product, long before you ever have to try it for yourself.
-(You can read more about this on pages 2 and 3 in our brochure.)

 Our press prevents compression set by operating to the recipe designated for the product in production.
 As the product is compressed, the press monitors its progress and stops compression at the set-point.
 For example, on our CF1396 with a fixed diameter roll cage, the machine monitors for height and tonnage feedback.
 Once it reaches one of those settings, the press stops.